AudioQ

 Dry/Wet + Volume Safety

-Dry/wet knob blends between the original and processed signal.
-Volume safety monitors peaks and auto-stops playback if it detects anything above +12dB - because granular mode can spike hard and I got tired of blowing my ears out while testing.
+Dry/wet blends between the original and processed signal.
+Volume safety monitors peaks and auto-stops playback above +12dB, which protects the output during aggressive granular settings and makes testing less risky.

 Open Source